-When used properly, videos can be very engaging and can help you build a valuable relationship with your audience.
+When used properly, videos can be very engaging and help you build a valuable relationship with your audience.

 As the web’s largest video sharing network, YouTube is quickly becoming saturated with mediocre content.
 Use this general mediocrity as an opportunity to stand out.
 Do not list out the features or benefits of your products and services in an instructional, manual-like robotic tone.
 People aren’t watching videos on YouTube to hear mechanical infomercials.